Ford F-Series: F-150 King Ranch (2001–present)

 In 2001, Ford's marketing department leveraged a partnership with the 825,000-acre King Ranch in south Texas, which is the largest ranch in both Texas and the United States and which operates a large fleet of Ford trucks.
-The truck was emblazoned with the King Ranch's Running W brand and upholstered in saddle leather.
-It was the industry's first full-size lightweight pickup truck with a full rear passenger compartment and 4 full-size doors, becoming the SuperCrew cab.
+The truck was emblazoned with the King Ranch's "Running W" brand and upholstered in saddle leather.
+It was the industry's first full-size lightweight pickup truck with a full rear passenger compartment and four full-size doors, becoming the SuperCrew cab.
 Along with the Limited and Platinum, the King Ranch continues to comprise the luxury end of the F-150 spectrum.
 40% of King Ranch F-150 sales are in Texas, Ford's largest pickup truck market.

 F-150 Platinum (2009–present)

-Introduced for 2009, Platinum is a luxury-oriented trim of the Ford F-150.
-Effectively replacing the Lincoln Mark LT in the United States and Canada (though its production continued through 2014 in Mexico), the Platinum adopted many of the luxury features and content from the Mark LT with more subdued exterior styling (the Platinum was fitted with an eggcrate grille similar to early models of the Ford Expedition).
+Introduced for 2009, the Platinum is a luxury-oriented trim of the Ford F-150.
+Effectively replacing the Lincoln Mark LT in the United States and Canada (though its production continued through 2014 in Mexico), the Platinum adopted many of the luxury features and content from the Mark LT with more subdued exterior styling (the Platinum was fitted with an egg-crate grille similar to early models of the Ford Expedition).

 In 2013, Ford began use of the Platinum trim for Super Duty trucks, from the F-250 to the F-450 pickup trucks.
 Until 2016, the Platinum trim was an add-on package to a Super Duty that was ordered as a Lariat.
 2017 saw the Platinum become a separate trim level.